James Smith (boxer): Final years

 In 1993 Smith lost to undefeated southpaw and #1 contender Michael Moorer.
 The paying audience jeered the two passive fighters through to the 10 round finish, where Smith lost a lopsided decision.

 Smith competed in the One-Night Heavyweight Tournament in Bay St Louis (not included in the official record, counted as show), where a group of heavies of varying quality would fight a series of 3 round fights with the winner being awarded one million dollars.
 He beat Lester Jackson and Marshall Tillman, before losing in the semi-final to Romanian prospect Daniel Dăncuţă.
-Smith's old buddy Tony (TNT) Tubbs eventually won.
+Smith's old buddy Tony Tubbs eventually won the tournament.

-In 1994 he was matched with power punching Tyson-lookalike Lionel Butler, who was highly ranked and on a red-hot string of knockouts.
-Smith collapsed in 3 rounds, having offered little resistance.
+In 1994 Smith was matched with power punching Lionel Butler, who was highly ranked and on a red-hot string of knockouts.
+Smith collapsed in 3 rounds with little resistance.

-Later that year he traveled to Europe to drop a points decision to German Axel Schulz, and in Denmark he was stopped in 5 rounds due to a cut from a headbutt, courtesy of Brian Nielsen.
-Smith was overweight for both of these fights, and his days as a contender were definitely over.
+Later that year he traveled to Europe to drop a points decision to German Axel Schulz, and in Denmark he was stopped in 5 rounds due to a cut from a headbutt by Brian Nielsen.
+Smith was overweight for both fights and his days as a contender dwindled.

 He fought on and off for a few more years.
-In 1998, he traveled to Australia to battle Joe Bugner for the WBF Heavyweight Championship, but had to retire after one round when his shoulder popped out.
+In 1998, he traveled to Australia to battle Joe Bugner for the WBF heavyweight championship, but had to retire after one round when his shoulder dislocated.
 The same injury ended a fight in 1999 with former world champion Larry Holmes.
-After this loss, Smith retired at the age of 46 and with a record of 44–17–1 (32 KOs).
+After this loss, Smith retired at the age of 46, touting a record of 44–17–1 (32 KOs).

-In 1995, Smith helped establish the North Carolina Boxing Commission.
-He served as its first chairman.
+In 1995, Smith helped establish the North Carolina Boxing Commission and served as the first chairman.

 Life after boxing

 Smith became an ordained minister in 1996 and dedicated his life to helping young people stay clear of crime and drugs.
 Three years later, he retired from boxing.

 In 2004 Smith started the non-profit Champion For Kids Inc. to provide scholarships to high school students.

 Smith began working as a recruiter and the Director of Intramural Athletics for Sandhills Community College in June 2005.

-He now works for the Working Families Party in New York City.

-He now lives in Myrtle Beach, South Carolina.

-Deeply committed to helping impoverished fighters, Smith was a guest at the Ring 10 Veterans Boxing Foundation 2nd Annual Fundraiser in 2012 where he expressed his support of initiatives to better provide for those in need.
+Deeply committed to helping impoverished fighters, Smith was a guest at the Ring 10 Veterans Boxing Foundation 2nd Annual Fundraiser in 2012, where he expressed his support of initiatives to better provide for those in need.

-Smith is currently working with organizers to establish the Legend's of Boxing Hall of fame in Myrtle Beach, South Carolina.
+Smith is currently working with organizers to establish the Legends of Boxing Hall of Fame in Myrtle Beach, South Carolina.